 - Blend on high until the sauce is smooth and creamy.

-Finally, top your assembled tostadas with the garnish of your choice.
+Finally, top your assembled chorizo tacos with the garnish of your choice.
 I highly recommend some crumbled cotija cheese, a squeeze of lime, and some chopped fresh cilantro.

-Try these Chorizo And Red Pepper Tostadas, you guys.
+Try these Chorizo Tacos, you guys.
 They’re delish, easy as can be, and (mostly) healthy.

 And if you do try this tostada recipe, be sure to leave a comment or tag me on Instagram!